Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

   -Switches and Levers will now forward received signals if they got toggled by them.
-  -Added AC sub-command "toggle" / "switch", useful to easily toggle the state of a Torch or some other component.
+  -Added AC sub-command "toggle" / "switch", useful to easily toggle the state of a torch or some other component.
   -Boulders will now start rolling if they receive a "1" signal in an Advanced Circuit.
-  -Grandfather Clocks can now be used with one or two modifiers.
+  -Grandfather clocks can now be used with one or two modifiers.
   -Components will now be dropped if they were placed onto a wire by a player who didn't have the permission to wire them up.
   -Huge performance improvements in matter of circuit processing.
-  -Fixed a bug allowing Statues to be placed on wires even if that player had not the permission to do so.
+  -Fixed a bug allowing statues to be placed on wires even if that player had not the permission to do so.
   -Improved configuration parsing, validation and error detection.
   -Some general stability improvements.

 Version 1.0.4 [23.10.2012]
-  -Fixed a bug causing Grandfather Clock to not work anymore.
+  -Fixed a bug causing grandfather clock to not work anymore.
-  -Fixed a bug causing World Metadata sometimes not be validated correctly for Timers.
+  -Fixed a bug causing world metadata sometimes not be validated correctly for Timers.
-  -Improved World Metadata validation.
+  -Improved world metadata validation.

 Version 1.0.3 [03.10.2012]
   -The version tree 1.0 is from now on considered stable.